Wednesday, 5 Oct 2011 | 2 min read

 This is why it is important for businesses to develop and implement a business continuity plan.

 Setting up redundancies

 One of the first things that can help with outages is having redundant services put in place for the critical links in the WAN.

-Another way is to implement a second service that has a smaller amount of bandwidth available but allows for essential services to continue.
-This will be more cost effective, but your business continuity plan needs to say exactly which services will run over this lower bandwidth service.
-Otherwise, if the business continues to try to run all of its applications and services over this link, it will not be effective and the lower bandwidth service will come to a grinding halt.
+Another way to set up redundancy is to implement a second service that has a smaller amount of bandwidth available but still allows for essential services to continue.
+This will be more cost effective, but your business continuity plan needs to say exactly which services will run over this lower bandwidth service, otherwise, if the business continues to try to run all of its applications and services over this link, it will not be effective and the lower bandwidth service will come to a grinding halt.

 Multi-site businesses need to have a solid business continuity plan, and if lower bandwidth redundant services are implemented, they need to be referenced in the business continuity plan along with which applications are essential to keep the business moving.

 What is Low and High CoS for nbn® Enterprise Ethernet?